balena-io/docs/pages/learn/deploy/deployment.md

 projectName_service2                                             latest                 7bed253dada2        8 minutes ago       102MB
 ```

-__Note:__ by default docker image names need to be lower cases, so any `projectName` will be converted to lowercase as `projectname`.
+__Note:__ by default docker image names need to be lower case, so any `projectName` will be converted to lower case as `projectname`.

 #### `--build, -b`
 This option on `balena deploy` will always force a build of the images before uploading and deploying.
-In the case when you don't specify the build option. `deploy` will use the images that already exist locally (you can see these by running `docker images`).
+In the case when you don't specify the build option, `balena deploy` will use the images that already exist locally (you can see these by running `docker images`).
 Note that `--build` will not do a clean build every time and will make use of the local docker layer cache.
-If you want to do a full clean build you need to specify both the `--build` and `--nocache` flag (see below)
+If you want to do a full clean build you need to specify both the `--build` and `--nocache` flag (see below).

 #### `--nocache`
 The `--nocache` flag only applies when the `--build` flag is specified and it will cause Docker to build the images from scratch ignoring any layer cache from previous builds.

 #### `--buildArg, -B <arg>`
 Set a build-time variable (eg. "-B 'ARG=value'").
 Can be specified multiple times.
-Warning: It is not recommended to use build-time variables for passing secrets like github keys, user credentials etc. Build-time variable values are visible to any user of the image with the docker history command.
+Warning: It is not recommended to use build-time variables for passing secrets like github keys, user credentials etc. Build-time variable values are visible to any user of the image with the `docker history` command.
 For this type of sensitive data it is recommended to use [build time secrets](#build-time-secrets-and-variables).

 #### `--emulated, -e`
 The `--emulated` flag enables you to run an emulated build using [qemu](https://www.qemu.org/) on your development machine.
 This should allow you to build `armv7l` binaries for devices like the Raspberry Pi on your development machine.

 #### `--logs`
-This option will stream the docker build log output for all your services to the terminal where you run deploy.
+This option will stream the Docker build log output for all your services to the terminal where you run deploy.
 These are the same logs that will be available on the [release logs page](#view-past-deployments).
-Note that if `deploy` is run without the `--build` flag, no logs will be output because no build will occur.
+Note that if `balena deploy` is run without the `--build` flag, no logs will be output because no build will occur.

 #### `--nologupload`
 This option disables the uploading of all the service build logs to balenaCloud, so they will not be visible in [release logs page](#view-past-deployments).